ErAbhishekChandani/ACFloatingTextfield/README.md

 **Manual Installation**

-Download the Sample and drag & drop the ACFloatingTextField.h and ACFloatingTextField.m in your project.
+Download the Sample and drag & drop the ACFloatingTextField.h and ACFloatingTextField.m or if using swift drag ACFloatingTextfield.swift file in your project.

 ## What's New

-Releasing Swift Version of ACFloating TextField.
+ACFloatingTextfield now works with swift 3.x .

 ## How To Use.